khlebobul/board_buddy/README.md

 - check the [contributing](#contributing) section

 > [!IMPORTANT]
-> if scoring for the game you want to add can be done with a universal counter, you can add only the rules
+> scoring in most games can be done with a common counter, so before creating a game it is better to write to me ([contacts](#contacts))

 ### project support